Google Maps & Earth for Work Support Team

 The Google Maps API key used on this web site was registered for a different web site.
 The developer of this web site can generate a new key here.

-- The Static Maps API V2 and the Street View Image API will not display any error message.
+- The Google Static Maps API and the Google Street View Image API will not display any error message.
 However, requests for these APIs that use a client ID from an unauthorized URL will not be covered by the Google Maps API for Work SLA and will not be eligible for technical support.

 Removing the client ID from the application will work around this problem, but by doing so you will lose all the Google Maps API for Work privileges for that application.
 This means you will not be entitled to:

 - A robust Service Level Agreement (SLA).